robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Mara set the paper down carefully, the way you set down something you intend to keep.

-“So what are you asking me for?”
+“You are asking me for something, aren't you?”

 Lauren met her gaze.

-“Permission,” she said.
-“Not for him. *For me*.”
+“I am.
+A contract.”
+She paused.
+“Not only for him. *For me*.”

 Mara’s eyebrow lifted.

-“Sorry?”
+“For you?”

 Lauren’s mouth tightened, and for the first time her voice showed a thread of vulnerability—but framed the way women did when they refused to make their needs into someone else's burden.

-“I want to be able to say, truthfully, that he isn’t ‘dropping out.’
-He’s transitioning into supervised work.
+“I need to be able to show that this is as real as I say it is.
+That he’s transitioning into supervised work.
 Training.
 Something with standards.
 Something you’re willing to put your name on.”

 Mara’s gaze held hers.

-“You want me on the hook,” Mara said.
+“You want something in writing,” Mara said.

 Lauren didn’t flinch.
 “Yes.”
 Then, she added:

-“I’ll handle the paperwork and the school.
+“A contract would shut down the static.
 Work placement language.
 Attendance logs.
-If anyone wants a form, I’ll give them a form.
+Roger wants a form, I’ll give him a form.
 You handle standards.
 I handle noise.”

-A beat.

-Mara looked across the room at Charlie, who had resumed pinning, slower than before but steady.
-He wasn’t eavesdropping; he was simply present enough to feel the air changing.
+Mara removed the chalk pencil from the top of her ear and looked across the room at Charlie, who had resumed pinning, slower than before but steady.
+He wasn’t eavesdropping, but present enough to feel the air changing.

 Mara’s eyes returned to Lauren.